Living in Oklahoma with Glaucoma

 Well, life here in Oklahoma would be no different.
 Like I said at the beginning of this post, I was at my local Lowe’s store to buy supplies for my backyard.
 While standing in the checkout line, this elderly woman turned around and started a conversation with me.
 She shared her love for daisies and how much work she had ahead of her today.
 I was taken in by her congenial demeanor and friendly nature.
 She told me her name was ‘Jerry’ and she shared how she loved riding on the back of her husband’s motorcycle on sunny days.
 Wow, the conversation was simple, but our engagement with one another was so honest and natural.
 I soon made it to the cashier to pay for my things and was making my way out to my car when I stopped again.

 A man named ‘Scott’ stopped me, and we were engaged in a meaningful conversation, too.
 He was a grandfather like me, and we both laughed at the antics of our grandchildren together.
-The conversation in the parking lot of Lowe’s was only a few minutes long, but the fact that these random people made a decision to engage with me really made my day.
+The conversation in the Lowe’s parking lot was only a few minutes long, but the fact that these random people decided to engage with me made my day.
 Sometimes I can’t help but ask myself.
 Why is there so much conflict in the world today?
 Is life really that hard?

 Get in Touch